AnasAbuzayed/pypsa-zm-data/README.md

 ```bash
 git clone https://github.com/<user-name>/pypsa-kz-data
 ```
-Again, `<user-name>` must be replaced with the personal github-username.
+Again, `<user-name>` must be replaced with your personal github-username.
 At the end of this process, the following folder structure should have been created (where `<user-name>` is your personal github-username):

 - `../<user-name>/pypsa-earth` that contains the pypsa-earth repository.

 - `../<user-name>/pypsa-earth/pypsa-zm-data` that contains the pypsa-zm-data repository.
-Note that this is inside the main directory of the pypsa-earth repository.
+Note that this is inside the directory of the pypsa-earth repository.

 In order to install the pypsa-earth environment, instructions are provided in the pypsa-earth [documentation](https://pypsa-earth.readthedocs.io/en/latest/installation.html), see `Install dependencies` and `Python dependencies`.
 Note that you should be in the directory `../<user-name>/pypsa-earth` at the beginning this process.
 After installing the environment, activate it using